dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 }
 ```

 This results in N+1 queries — 1 to fetch all posts and N to fetch the tags for each post.
-If we we querying the DB directly, we would just do a `join`, but Eloquent has no idea that we are going to fetch the tags for each post when we call `Post::all();`.
+If you query the DB directly, you would just do a `join`, but Eloquent has no idea that we are going to fetch the tags for each post when we call `Post::all();`.
 This is, in fact, a common problem with all ORMs.

 Now that we've defined our relationships on each model, we can *tell* Eloquent that we are going to fetch each post's tags (i.e, use eager loading).